-Step 10: Follow point 5 "Displaying Live Images" in this documentation for starting an image view.
+Step 10: Follow "Dislaying Live Images" in this documentation in order to see live video.
 If the driver was successfully installed and works properly the extension "FilterDriver" will remain in the main dialog's caption.
 Otherwise it will disappear and the SVCapture program falls back to operating the GigE Vision camera over WinSock.